trand6/spotify_lyrics/readme.md

 pip3 install discord_webhook
 ```
 ## Notes :bulb:
-- The lyrics need to be available in Genius's music lyric database to be displayed.
+- The lyrics need to be available in Genius's music lyric database in order to be displayed.
 - If the title track and artist yield no results, the program will try to search again without the artist to account for possible song covers and look for the original artist.
 - Discord: Server Settings > Integration > Webhooks > New Webhook > Copy Webhook URL > paste into .env